SHANMUKHSAI-28/EduVox/README.md

-# EduVox - Educational Platform
+# UniGuidePro - Educational Platform

-EduVox is a comprehensive educational platform built with React, Tailwind CSS, and Firebase.
+UniGuidePro is a comprehensive educational platform built with React, Tailwind CSS, and Firebase.
 It provides features for university shortlisting, educational guidance, and student management.

 ## Features